 G2U Network Conversations Archive

-G2U Network Conversations provide initiative partners an opportunity to connect with innovative national leaders and one another.
-Conversations will take place regularly and cover a wide range of topics, with a focus on cutting-edge approaches to strengthening the talent pipeline into government and research collaboratives between governments and universities.
+G2U Network Conversations provide an opportunity to connect with innovative national leaders who are focused on strengthening the talent pipeline into government.

 Kansas City’s Approach to Broadening Network Engagement

 Conversation 5 | December 4, 2020

 A year and a half ago, the Volcker Alliance launched the first pilot G2U Network in Kansas City.
 As G2U’s trailblazer, Kansas City has activated a broad, engaged network of nearly 300 partners.
 In a very short time, the network has advanced impactful projects—from a growing training academy for government practitioners to public sector recruitment tools such as videos highlighting public sector careers.
 And the network is poised to launch even more G-U collaborations in 2021.
 This conversation featured leaders of Kansas City’s G2U Regional Coalition who discussed how they are forging new relationships between governments and universities and launching collaborative efforts that are making a difference.

 Conversation 4 | October 29, 2020